**New extended deadline for three positions. See list below.

 Humanities for the Public Good (HPG) Graduate Fellows will hold skill-building placements with local cultural institutions, on or off campus, which serve or collaborate with publics beyond the academy.
 Selected fellows will advance defined projects in a public interest, and will strengthen their capacity for applying public humanities methods.
-These graduate students will also be responsible for attending monthly workshops on-campus through the Humanities for the Public Good Initiative, over the course of the 2020-21 academic year, and agree to serve as peer mentors for future HPG fellows.
+These graduate students will also be responsible for attending monthly workshops on-campus through the Humanities for the Public Good Initiative, over the course of the 2021-22 academic year, and agree to serve as peer mentors for future HPG fellows.

-Fellowships presently open for this academic year (2020-2021) include:
+Other (closed) Placements for this academic year (2021-2022) include:

 - Carolina Performing Arts Public Engagement Fellowship